 When you choose a VPN, you’ll want to look for one with a large number of servers that are available for you to connect to.
 More servers available means that you’ll have a better chance of finding a server which is fast, reliable, and which meets your needs.
 You’ll also want the option to have servers located in many different countries.
 This will allow you to get around region locks by browsing as if you were located in the same country as the server.
 The more countries in which servers are available, the more flexibility you’ll have to get around region locks.

-ExpressVPN has a massive server network that covers more than 1500 servers in 94 different countries, including the US, Canada, UK, Netherlands, Sweden, Japan, Hong Kong, and Singapore.
-Unlike many other VPN providers, ExpressVPN also has servers available in countries in Africa like Kenya, South Africa, and Algeria which is good for people who live in these areas.
+ExpressVPN has a massive server network that covers more than 3,000 servers in 94 different countries, including the US, Canada, UK, Netherlands, Sweden, Japan, Hong Kong, and Singapore.
+Unlike many other VPN providers, ExpressVPN also has servers available in countries in Africa like Kenya, South Africa, and Algeria which is good for people who live in relatively underserved African regions.
 There is a full list of available ExpressVPN servers on their website.

 This aspect is a draw between the two services – ExpressVPN has a larger number of servers to make it easier to find one you need, while PureVPN covers a larger number of countries for the best possible flexibility.